Highlights Along the Way

 I hate to say it, but maybe it is you.
 If you haven’t taken the time to reach out to me all year why on Earth do you think I would take the time to hand write what my kids have been up to at the busiest time of the year.
 The vast majority of my biological family and my husband’s biological family do not put in any effort to know my husband, myself, or our kids.
 Even before we had a major boundary set in place our kids didn’t get many birthday cards, much less us – no calls that they were thinking of us.
 Sorry Aunt so and so but if you don’t have the time all year to reach out I don’t know why that is one more thing to put on the list.

-How do I politely Stop Sending Christmas Cards?
+How do I politely Stop Sending out a Christmas Card?

 You may politely announce on social media that you are overwhelmed this year and will be taking a break from sending physical cards.
 You can easily cut your large list down to a smaller list of the closest family or older folks.
 Sending a digital card to the emails you have is another polite way to stop sending holiday cards.